william-redenbaugh/TeensyThreads/README.md

 # TeensyThreads Context Switching
 Even though this is a fork from the TeensyThreads library, in reality it's a complete re-write and refractor.
 Most of the command calls have been moved around to c-style cpp, in reality this is my codebase now execpt for the context switching.

+#***NOTE*** This repository has been depricated, go check out TeensyOS for the module on my profile, or TeensyOSExamples if you want a complete example.

 ##Documentation:

 ### Creating a new thread example: